-Visitors are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the School Board for the purpose of school activities approved and authorized by the School Board including, but not limited to, property leased, owned, or contracted for by the School Board, a school-sponsored event, or in a School Board-owned vehicle.

-• 8405 - SCHOOL SAFETY

-The School Board is committed to maintaining a safe and drug-free environment in all of the District's schools.
+- Visitors are prohibited from possessing, storing, making, or using a weapon, including a concealed weapon, in a school safety zone and any setting that is under the control and supervision of the School Board for the purpose of school activities approved and authorized by the School Board including, but not limited to, property leased, owned, or contracted for by the School Board, a school-sponsored event, or in a School Board-owned vehicle. - 8405 SCHOOL SAFETY - The School Board is committed to maintaining a safe and drug-free environment in all of the District's schools.
 School crime and violence are multifaceted problems that need to be addressed in a manner that utilizes all available resources in the community through a coordinated effort of School District personnel, law enforcement agencies, and families.
 School administrators and local law enforcement officials must work together to provide for the safety and welfare of students while they are at school or a school-related event or are on their way to and from school.
+Parents have the right to access SESIR data and to receive timely notification of threats, unlawful acts, and significant emergencies, certain arrests of employees.
+Student identification cards issued by the District to students in grades 6 through 12 include the telephone numbers for national or statewide crisis and suicide hotlines and text lines.
+Drills for active assailant and hostage situations shall be conducted at least as often as emergency drills and fire drills.

-• 8410 - EMERGENCY MANAGEMENT, PREPAREDNESS, AND RESPONSE
+8410 - EMERGENCY MANAGEMENT, PREPAREDNESS, AND RESPONSE